- 4 Stone Buildings, Chambers, Us or We: the Chambers of George Bompas KC at 4 Stone Buildings, Lincoln’s Inn, London WC2A 3XT;

-- Personal Data: as defined in Article 4(1) of the GDPR and encompasses special categories of personal data
+- Personal Data: as defined in Article 4(1) of the UK GDPR and encompasses special categories of personal data

 - UK and EU Cookie Law: the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011;